Foodtasia

 Instructions

-2. Combine oats, flour, coconut, brown sugar, salt, and cinnamon, if using, in a large mixing bowl.
+• Combine oats, flour, coconut, brown sugar, salt, and cinnamon in a large mixing bowl.

-5. Shape into ¼ cup size balls and place on parchment covered baking sheets, a few inches apart.
+• Shape into 2 tablespoon (40g) size balls (a cookie scoop helps with this) and place on parchment covered baking sheets, a few inches apart.
 Flatten balls slightly.

-6. Bake, one sheet in the top third and one in the lower third of the oven, switching positions half way through the baking time, just until set and golden on the edges but still soft inside.
+• Bake on a parchment lined cookie sheet just until set and golden on the edges but still soft inside, about 6-8 minutes.
 Be careful not to overcook or they will be dry and hard.
-My baking time was about 16 minutes.

 Notes

-It is important not to overbake the cookies otherwise they will be hard and dry.
+• It is important not to overbake the cookies otherwise they will be hard and dry.
 The cookies should be just set and only a little golden on the edges.
 As ovens vary, judge the doneness of the cookies by how they look.
-Mine took 16 minutes, yours may take less or more.
+Mine took about 6-7 minutes, yours may take less or more.

 "Maple Pecan Oatmeal Cookies